Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Introduction

 Two prominent strategies exist for computing sample weights.
 The first is a deterministic approach, where weights are derived directly from dataset characteristics (e.g., Kamiran \& Calders~\cite{kamiran2012data}).
-The second is an optimization-based approach, where weights are evolved through an evolutionary algorithm to jointly improve predictive performance and fairness with respect to a specific machine learning model (e.g., La Cava~\cite{la2023optimizing}).
-Deterministic reweighting has been shown to improve model fairness~\cite{Park,wong2024}, and recent work suggests that evolutionary approaches to learning sample weights can produce stronger error–fairness trade-offs than methods such as GerryFair~\cite{kearns2018preventing}.
-However, the relative performance of evolved weights versus deterministic weights, particularly under different combinations of predictive (e.g., accuracy) and fairness (e.g., demographic parity difference) metrics, has not been systematically examined.
+The second is an optimization-based approach, where weights are evolved through an evolutionary algorithm to jointly improve predictive performance and fairness with respect to a specific machine learning model (e.g., La Cava~\cite{la2023optimizing}, and Hoitsma et al.~\cite{hoitsma2025mitigating}).
+Deterministic reweighting has been shown to improve model fairness~\cite{Park,wong2024}, although sometimes at the cost of accuracy~\cite{blow2024comprehensive}.
+Recent work suggests that evolutionary approaches to learning sample weights (e.g., La Cava~\cite{la2023optimizing}) can more effectively optimize predictive error and fairness simultaneously than other non-reweighting methods (e.g., GerryFair~\cite{kearns2018preventing}).
+However, the relative performance of evolved weights versus deterministic weights in terms of the trade-off between fairness and accuracy, under different combinations of predictive (e.g., accuracy) and fairness (e.g., demographic parity difference) metrics, has not been systematically examined.

 In this work, we address this gap by making the following contributions: \begin{enumerate} \item We compare three methods for computing sample weights: (i) evolving them using a Genetic Algorithm, (ii) deriving them from dataset characteristics, and (iii) assigning equal weights. \item We evaluate these reweighting strategies under multiple combinations of predictive and fairness metrics. \end{enumerate}